Vixzyeee/Infrastructure_Docs/Python/python-reference/methods/string_methods/encoding_formatting.md

 ```

 **Notes:**
-- "`ignore`" may silently lose data.
+- `ignore` may silently lose data.
-- "`replace`" is safer for logging and debugging.
+- `replace` is safer for logging and debugging.
-- "`strict`" is recommended when data integrity matters.
+- `strict` is recommended when data integrity matters.
 - Decoding is the reverse operation and is performed on `bytes`, not `str`.

 ---